A Research Program

 The Big Five personality model is a 5-pixel image of a person.

 This is not speculation.
-Alan Cowen at Hume AI already proved the paradigm for human emotion: unsupervised high-dimensional representations recover structure — awe vs. surprise, nostalgia vs. melancholy — invisible to prior label-based frameworks.
+Alan Cowen at Hume AI already proved the paradigm for human emotion: unsupervised high-dimensional representations recover structure (like awe vs. surprise, or nostalgia vs. melancholy) invisible to prior label-based frameworks.
 We are extending this to personality, and from personality to relationship outcome prediction.

 Unsupervised, high-dimensional, multimodal personality vectors learned from text, voice, video, behavior, and digital footprints.
 If I can predict every token you'd generate, I have a model of your personality.
 The conditional embedding is the personality.

 All important personality trait combinations eventually become tropes in a culture's stories.
-TV Tropes is a bipartite graph of characters and tropes — unsupervised personality clustering by thousands of human editors.
+TV Tropes is a bipartite graph of characters and tropes, effectively unsupervised personality clustering by thousands of human editors.
 Node2Vec on this graph produces a character embedding space where similar characters cluster.
 The training data already exists.

 Alan Cowen's work at Hume AI proved this paradigm for emotions.
 Self-reported labels are a lossy pre-CLIP taxonomy.
 Unsupervised representations recover structure invisible to prior frameworks.
 If it works for emotion, it works for personality.
 The style-GAN moment is imminent.